Färnebofjärden National Park: Insects

 Only the insects of the forests have been reliably inventoried, but more than 70 species of insect are already inscribed on the list of species endangered in Sweden.
 The presence of dead wood favors the presence of numerous insects.
 Most of the forest insects live in the sapwood or between the sapwood and the bark.
 In particular, the Norway spruce and the English oak are the trees supporting the greatest richness in insects.

 The species of insect most associated with the park and the Lower Dalälven in general are mosquitos of the genus Aedes.
 Indeed, the park's wetlands are enormously productive in mosquitos, especially during the heavy spring floods.
-The quantity of mosquitos in the Lower Dalälven has no equivalent in Sweden besides that in the vast wetlands of Lappland.
+The quantity of mosquitos in the Lower Dalälven has no equivalent in Sweden besides that in the vast wetlands of Lapland.
 This abundance bothers not only the park's tourists during the summer but also the entire region as far as Uppsala.
 Between 2002 and 2008, the insecticide Bacillus thuringiensis israelensis was used to try to regulate these populations, which needed a waiver, its use being forbidden in Sweden and contrary to the principles of the national park.
 However, the project was not renewed, this method not being considered a durable solution and some scientists arguing that the mosquitos make up part of the region's ecosystem.